aloftdata/enram.eu/pages/activities/other-activities.md

 ##### 1-6 October 2014, Bielefeld

 Ommo Heupop presented a poster about ENRAM at the annual convention of the German Ornithologists’ Society in Bielefeld, 1-6 March 2014.
-More information about the meeting can be found [here](http://www.do-g.de/index.php?id=34&L=1).

 ##### 24-25 September 2014, Adelaide